AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md

 # Create and manage job roles

-As an `Adobe Workfront administrator` or a user with administrative access to Job Roles, you can create job roles which can be assigned to users and delete default job roles that are not relevant to your organization.
-For information about administrative access in `Workfront`, see [Grant users administrative access to certain areas](../../../administration-and-setup/add-users/configure-and-grant-access/grant-users-admin-access-certain-areas.md).
+As an Adobe Workfront administrator or a user with administrative access to Job&nbsp;Roles, you can create job roles which can be assigned to users and delete default job roles that are not relevant to your organization.
+For information about administrative access in Workfront, see [Grant users administrative access to certain areas](../../../administration-and-setup/add-users/configure-and-grant-access/grant-users-admin-access-certain-areas.md).

 ## Access requirements